-Starting November 1, 2012, CDS will share with participants, on a 50:50 basis, any annual increases in revenue on clearing and other core CDS Clearing services, as compared to revenues in fiscal year 2012 (the 12 month period ending October 31, 2012).
-Rebates are to be paid on a pro rata basis to participants in accordance with the fees paid by such participants for these services.
+For the period starting November 1, 2012 and subsequent fiscal years starting on January 1, 2013, CDS shares with participants, on a 50:50 basis, any annual increases in revenue on clearing and other core CDS Clearing services, as compared to revenues in fiscal year 2012 (the 12 month period ending October 31, 2012).
+Rebates are paid on a pro rata basis to participants in accordance with the fees paid by such participants for these services.